infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 By default an ACB can only be read and written by the user who created the block.

-The `Block` message of type `ACLEntry` has the following fields used to control ACLs:
+The `Block` message has the following fields used to control ACLs:

-* `world_read`: If true all users will be allowed to read the ACB payload.
+* `world_readable`: If true all users will be allowed to read the ACB payload.
-* `world_write`: If true all users will be allowed to update the ACB payload.
+* `world_writable`: If true all users will be allowed to update the ACB payload.
 * `acl`: A list of `ACLEntry`.

 The `ACLEntry` message exposes the following fields: